waii-ai/waii-sdk-py/doc/docs/user-module.md

 Note:
 - Tenant and Org must be created before creating a user.

+#### User role management

+In order to create user with specific roles, you can fill the roles field.

+Documentation for roles can be found [waii-user-roles](waii-user-roles.md)

 ### Delete User
 ```python
 WAII.User.delete_user(params: DeleteUserRequest) -> CommonResponse